julianesilvac75/3-column-preview-card-component-challenge/README.md

 ### [](https://github.com/julianesilvac75/3-column-preview-card-component-challenge/blob/main/README.md#what-i-learned)What I learned

-Although this was a very simple project, for me, as a newbie, it was really challenging.
-I had never used Bootstrap by myself before, only practice in classes with instructions from a professor, so this was my first experience with Bootstrap classes and it demanded some research on the documentation.
+Although this was a straightforward project, as a newbie, it was quite challenging.
+I'd never worked with Bootstrap independently before; my only practice involved following instructions from a professor during class.
+Hence, this project marked my initial encounter with Bootstrap classes, requiring thorough research in the documentation.

-The most important lesson I've taken on this project is how to search properly on the internet.
-There's a really big amount of information about practically everything, and sometimes it's hard to find what will work best for you.
-I'm still learning how to filter all this information.
+The most valuable lesson I gleaned from this project is the skill of conducting effective internet searches.
+The vast amount of information available on nearly every topic can be overwhelming, making it challenging to identify what suits one's needs best.
+I am still refining my ability to filter through this wealth of information.

-This is my first "big" project all by myself, and I'm really proud of it.
-I feel like I've learned a lot, even if there's still a lot that could be improved.
+This project represents my first 'significant' project done entirely on my own, and I'm really proud of it.
+I believe I have acquired valuable knowledge, even though there is still room for improvement.

-<h1>Some HTML code I'm proud of</h1>
+<h1>Some CSS code I'm proud of</h1>

     body {
 	    background-color: hsl(0, 0%, 95%);